moscagabriele/horizon-workforce-analytics/README.md

 It checks row-count reconciliation against the source CSVs, referential integrity on the two joins not covered by a database-level foreign key (the `dim_date` joins), and business-logic sanity checks (rating ranges, date ordering, tenure bounds).
+Full check-by-check results from an actual run are recorded in [`docs/data_quality_results.md`](docs/data_quality_results.md) — every check currently passes.

-**Known limitations**:
+**Known limitations** (stated up front, not discovered by a reviewer):
-- The recruitment `stage` field is a current snapshot per application, not a logged history of stage transitions, this dataset can report the *distribution* of applications across stages, not a true funnel conversion rate.
+- The recruitment `stage` field is a current snapshot per application, not a logged history of stage transitions — this dataset can report the *distribution* of applications across stages, not a true funnel conversion rate.
-- Salary-by-gender and salary-by-job-level breakdowns are computed on a 200-person, 7-department, 5-level dataset, some cells are thin enough that the pattern should be treated as directional, not statistically robust.
+- Salary-by-gender and salary-by-job-level breakdowns are computed on a 200-person, 7-department, 5-level dataset — some cells are thin enough that the pattern should be treated as directional, not statistically robust.
-- All data is synthetic, generated with a fixed random seed for reproducibility, this is a modeling and analysis exercise, not a claim about a real organization.
+- All data is synthetic, generated with a fixed random seed for reproducibility — this is a modeling and analysis exercise, not a claim about a real organization.
 - `Ops Projects` retains the pre-aggregated hour columns from `v_ops_project_utilization` (total/billable/non-billable hours, %
-  budget used) for reference, but every dashboard figure is computed live from `Ops Timesheets` instead, keeping one source of truth for capacity numbers rather than two that could drift apart.
+  budget used) for reference, but every dashboard figure is computed live from `Ops Timesheets` instead — keeping one source of truth for capacity numbers rather than two that could drift apart.

 ## Tech Stack